Gornak40/toxin/README.md

 # toxin

-## Toxin is a tool to quickly search and download movies on torrent
+## Toxin is about quickly search and fast downloading for your favorite films

 ### Usage